Use this tool to save details of accommodation, events, places to eat and things to see & do in Lancashire.

 Although much more associated with Yorkshire, The Brontë sisters spent much of their lives in Lancashire walking from the family home at Haworth across the South Pennine Moors.
 Charlotte and Emily Brontë are thought to have frequently visited the picturesque hamlet of Wycoller (near Colne) and in particular the secluded ruins of Wycoller Hall.
 The Hall is said by several experts to be the model for Ferndean Manor in Charlotte Bronte’s novel Jane Eyre and was used to illustrate the 1898 edition.

 A second location familiar to Charlotte, not far from Wycoller, is the beautiful Jacobean Gawthorpe Hall near Padiham and it was here that her pseudonym ‘Currer Bell’ was blown.
-Sir James Kay-Shuttleworth, owner of Gawthorpe Hall, had invited his celebrity neighbor to visit him and eventually Charlotte did visit the hall for the first time in 1850 and then again in 1855.
+Sir James Kay-Shuttleworth, owner of Gawthorpe Hall, had invited his celebrity neighbour to visit him and eventually Charlotte did visit the hall for the first time in 1850 and then again in 1855.
 Sir James showed her the sights of his district including the ruins of Whalley Abbey near Clitheroe.
 During her second visit to Gawthorpe Hall it is said that Charlotte insisted on walking in the grounds of the hall and caught a chill from which she was unable to recover from.
 (She died two months later.)

 Brontë fans can visit Wycoller Country Park to see the famous ruins of Wycoller Hall and there is also a 4.5 mile walk which follows in the Brontë sisters footsteps around the area.